Useful Tips How to Cite a Presentation

 How to Cite a Presentation in MLA

 MLA citation style allows the use of either footnotes or endnotes to refer to any sources cited in a paper.
-For a footnote, you should ensure that you mark the exact point where you want to add the same with a superscript then transfer the full citation at the bottom of that page.
+For a footnote, you should ensure that you mark the exact point where you want to add the same with a superscript and then transfer the full citation at the bottom of that page.
 If you are using the endnotes, move the full citation at the end of the paper under the work cited.
 They should follow the alphabetical order.

 If you want to quote a PowerPoint presentation that you received from a lecture, begin with citing the name of the presenter.
-Start with the last name followed by the first separated by a comma.
+Start with the last name, followed by the first, separated by a comma.
 The same should also be done in case the PowerPoint presentation was accessed online.

 For example: “Jason, Brown.”